Peptide Fox

 Maintenance:

-• Reduce retatrutide to 2-4 mg/week
+• Reduce retatrutide to the lowest effective dose, often 0.5–2 mg/week for recomp users

 • Tesamorelin to 1 mg nightly for sleep/connective tissue support